-Net Blue is a collaborative initiative of the Alliance for Water Efficiency, the Environmental Law Institute, and River Network to support sustainable community growth.
-It is essentially a model ordinance that communities can tailor and customize to create a water demand offset approach meeting local needs.
+Net Blue is a collaborative initiative of the Alliance for Water Efficiency, the Environmental Law Institute, and the River Network to support sustainable community growth.
+It is essentially a model ordinance that communities can tailor and customize to create a water demand offset approach to meeting local needs.

-Communities in different regions throughout the U.S. were consulted to help develop the model ordinance and the offset components, and to ensure that the program is adaptable to many different political climates, legal frameworks, and environmental challenges.
+Communities in different regions throughout the U.S. were consulted to help develop the model ordinance and the offset components and to ensure that the program is adaptable to many different political climates, legal frameworks, and environmental challenges.
 The Net Blue Ordinance Toolkit can help communities pursue sustainable development without increasing overall water demands.
 The toolkit and additional resources may be accessed at www.net-blue.org.

 Greenprint Resource Hub

-A greenprint is a strategic conservation plan and/or tool that reveals the economic and social benefits that parks, open space, and working lands provide communities.
+A greenprint is a strategic conservation plan and/or tool that reveals the economic and social benefits that parks, open spaces, and working lands provide communities.
 Such benefits include recreation opportunities through the use of parks and trails, habitat protection and connectivity, clean water, agricultural land preservation, and increased resilience to climate change.

 Through community engagement and advanced computer modeling, West Fork San Jacinto Watershed Greenprint blends community priorities with science and research to identify lands with the highest values for voluntary conservation.
-This project aimed for protection of water quality and access to water-based recreation.
+This project aimed for the protection of water quality and access to water-based recreation.
 Another featured greenprint is the Bay Area Greenprint.